Rohit-Annamaneni-1207/auto_debate_ai/README.md

 # Auto Debate AI

-A sophisticated multi-agent AI system that facilitates intelligent debates and collaborative problem-solving using LangGraph, RAG (Retrieval-Augmented Generation), and Large Language Models.
+A  multi-llm system that facilitates intelligent debates and collaborative problem-solving using LangGraph, RAG, and LLMs.

-## 🌟 Overview
+## Overview

-Auto Debate AI is a multi-agent framework that implements two primary workflows:
+We built a multi-agent framework that implements two primary workflows:

-1. **Orchestrator System**: A collaborative problem-solving approach where multiple worker agents solve problems, critique each other's solutions, refine their responses, and synthesize a final answer.
+1. **Problem solving system**: A collaborative problem-solving approach where multiple worker agents solve problems supported by RAG, critique each other's solutions, refine their responses, and orchestrator synthesizes a final answer.

-2. **Debate System**: A structured debate format where two agents (Proponent and Opponent) argue for and against a given topic, each backed by separate knowledge bases through RAG.
+2. **Debate System**: A structured debate format where two agents (Proponent and Opponent) argue for and against a given topic, each supported by separate knowledge bases through RAG.

-Both systems leverage LangGraph for workflow orchestration and use FAISS-based vector search for knowledge retrieval.
+Both systems use LangGraph for workflow orchestration and FAISS for vector search and indexing.

-## 🏗️ Architecture
+## Architecture

 ### Core Components